 Learn more: Beginner Guide to Swimming Workouts

 You don’t need gym equipment to have an amazing workout.
 In fact, all you need is your body and some space – exactly what you have when you head off to the beach:

-- Simply mark out a big circle, place 10 rocks around the edge at equal intervals and then assign an exercise to each rock.
+- Simply mark out a big circle, place 10 markers (e.g. twig or, if it’s safe, rocks) around the edge at equal intervals and then assign an exercise to each marker.

 - Pushups, lunges, sit-ups, jumping jacks, squat thrusts, burpees – any move that requires no equipment goes.

 - After you’ve warmed up, work your way around the circle doing 20-repetitions or 45-seconds of each exercise (adjust reps/times to suit your fitness level).

 - Go around your circuit 2 – 4 times and you have a great, total body workout using nothing more than your body.

 If you prefer, you could take some basic exercise equipment to the beach such as a couple of kettlebells, medicine balls or resistance bands for more workout variety.